 Asymmetric Distortion for Even-Order Harmonics

 Unlinked positive and negative clipping thresholds.
 Apply different wave-shaping curves and erosion to each polarity independently.
-This generates even-order harmonics - associated with analog tube warmth that no symmetrical clipper can touch.
+This generates even-order harmonics – the warmth of analog tubes that no symmetrical clipper can touch.

 DAW-Synced Dual-Channel Oscilloscope